Offroadcode/Umbraco-2FA/README.md

 #### Configuring Google Authenticator

+Google Authenticator is a 2FA tool by Google that your users can download for for free onto their phones for added security when logging onto your site.
+(More details below in "How to Use".)

+To set it up:

 1. In the Umbraco 2FA section, click on "Google Authenticator".
 2. You may alter the site name, and toggle this authenticator option on or off via the "Enabled" button.
 Click Save to complete.